medzuslovjansky/medzuslovjansky.github.io/docs/resources/faq.md

 ### How to learn and use Interslavic? \{#how-to-learn-and-use-interslavic}

 If you're already familiar with a Slavic language:

-* Skim through [Interslavic Grammar] or simply observe any Interslavic text for guidance, for instance, [The Little Prince].
+* Skim through [Interslavic Grammar] and observe any Interslavic text for guidance, for instance, [The Little Prince].
 * Refer to [Interslavic Dictionary] for translating words and understanding their declensions.
 * Begin composing sentences using the dictionary.
 Don't be afraid – most Slavic languages have similar enough grammar and vocabulary.
-* However, to proficiently write and converse in Interslavic, anticipate several months of dedicated learning and practice.
+* Expect several months of dedicated learning and practice to become proficient in writing and speaking Interslavic.

-If you don't have knowledge of a Slavic language:
+If you don't know a Slavic language:
 * Review the [Slovianto] tutorial for an introductory overview of the language.
-* Join Interslavic community on [Discord] and [Facebook] for the latest advice on approaches that suit your needs.
+* Join the Interslavic community on [Discord] and [Facebook] for the latest advice on approaches that suit your needs.

 ### How long does it take to learn Interslavic?

 Interslavic has a standard and an extended level of proficiency.

-For Slavic native speakers, learning the standard level of Interslavic should not take a long time.
+For Slavic native speakers, learning the standard level of Interslavic should not take a long time – many people reported their learning experience as non-intensive, usually pursued during their free time, and it took them:

-We have heard from many people that it took them 2-3 weeks of study to be able to write confidently, it took them  1.5 - 3 months to engage in basic conversations, and they were able to speak confidently on a wide range of topics after 8-10 months.
-In this case it was non-intensive learning during free time.
+* 2-3 weeks of study to write confidently;
+* 1.5-3 months to engage in basic conversations;
+* 8-10 months to speak confidently on a wide range of topics.

-However, the time spent is individual and can vary significantly from person to person.
-If you do not speak any Slavic languages, it will take a considerably longer time to learn Interslavic.
+However, the required time is individual and may vary significantly from person to person.
+If you do not speak Slavic languages, it will take considerably longer to learn Interslavic.

 ### Is it true that all Slavs can understand Interslavic? \{#is-it-true-that-all-slavs-can-understand-interslavic}

-No. A true statement: **many** Slavs understand Interslavic at a good level without prior study, if they are helped by their good vocabulary of their native Slavic language, concentration of attention and a desire to understand.
+No. A true statement: **many** Slavs can understand Interslavic well enough without any prior study if they have a strong command of their native Slavic language, focus, and a desire to understand.

 ### If I learn Interslavic, will I understand other Slavic languages?

 Rather not.
-Knowing Interslavic will increase your understanding of other Slavic languages, but you won't get near the level of understanding that you would get from learning a specific Slavic language.
+Learning Interslavic improves your comprehension of other Slavic languages, but it is not a shortcut - to get a good grasp of any particular language, you'll have to learn it specifically.

 ### If I speak my native Slavic language to an Interslavic speaker, will they understand me?

-While it is impossible to guarantee understanding in every individual case, many Interslavic speakers have reported being able to understand native Slavic language speakers.
+It varies from person to person.
+Many Interslavic speakers have reported being able to understand speakers of other Slavic languages, but they also noted that their comprehension skills vary depending on the specific language.

 ### Why does Interslavic include non-Slavic words, such as "kalendar"?

 The goal of Interslavic is to be immediately accessible and understandable without prior learning.
-Words like "kalendar" or "kompjuter" are known to all Slavs, and therefore such words are included in the Interslavic lexicon.
+Words like "kalendar" or "kompjuter" are known to all Slavs; therefore, such words are included in the Interslavic lexicon.

 ### What are those weird diacritics and letters some people use in Interslavic? \{#what-are-those-weird-diacritics-and-letters-some-people-use-in-interslavic}

-The Interslavic Latin alphabet has four letters with a diacritic: `Č` :ipa[t͡ʃ], `Š` :ipa[ʂ], `Ž` :ipa[ʒ], `Ě` :ipa[jɛ].
+The Interslavic Latin alphabet has only four letters with diacritics: Č :ipa[t͡ʃ], Š :ipa[ʂ], Ž :ipa[ʒ], Ě :ipa[jɛ].
+However, some people use additional diacritics and letters to memorize Slavic etymology, so occasionally, you might encounter weird words like :isv[ćuđi], :isv[otėc], :isv[dȯžd́], :isv[gręź], :isv[bųde], :isv[hlåd], :isv[сѫглӑсък], :isv[тѣх], :isv[гѫбоѭ], :isv[показуѥт].

-But sometimes in chats you can see weird words like :isv[ćuđi], :isv[otėc], :isv[dȯžd́], :isv[gręź], :isv[bųde], :isv[hlåd], :isv[сѫглӑсък], :isv[тѣх], :isv[гѫбоѭ], :isv[показуѥт].
-In this way people studying Slavic etymology practice their writing.
-This is a sort of educational alphabet that helps them learn advanced levels of Slavic linguistics, but it is not necessary.
+While etymological scripts may potentially help to improve pronunciation on advanced stages, they often degrade written text comprehension and they are considered non-standard.
+Therefore, if you are just starting to learn Interslavic, it is recommended to stick to the standard Latin or Cyrillic alphabet and focus on mastering the basics.

 ### How can I write Interslavic on my own keyboard? \{#how-can-i-write-interslavic-on-my-own-keyboard}